AdelinaBatereanu/Buy-Me-a-Beer/README.md

 ## 🚀 Deployment

-The application is ready for deployment.
+The application is ready for deployment on vercel

 ### Environment Variables for Production